Dikachis/simple_shell/README.md

 **Non-interactive mode**

- invoked with standard input simple shell will read and execute commands in order.
+If invoked with standard input simple shell will read and execute commands in order.

 Example: